 NOTICE TO EMPLOYEES SUBJECT TO UNION SECURITY CLAUSES: This Notice is for all employees working in the United States under an OPEIU contract containing a union security clause which requires, as a condition of employment, that an employee pay dues or fees to the Union.
 The obligation stated in this Notice is the only obligation under such clause regardless of the wording of the clause.
 Individuals who are members pay dues, while individuals who are nonmembers pay equivalent fees.
-These dues or fees, which are authorized by law, are your share of sustaining your Union's broad range of programs in support of you and your co-workers, but nonmembers may file objections to funding expenditures that are not germane to the collective bargaining process and thereby be obligated to pay fees representing only expenditures germane to the collective bargaining process.

-Non-members may file objections to funding expenditures that are not germane to the collective bargaining process and thereby be obligated to pay fees representing only expenditures germane to the collective bargaining process.
+These dues or fees, which are authorized by law, are your share of sustaining your Union's broad range of programs in support of you and your co-workers, but nonmembers may file objections to funding expenditures that are not germane to the collective bargaining process and thereby be obligated to pay fees representing only expenditures that are not germane to the collective bargaining process and thereby be obligated to pay fees representing only expenditures germane to the collective bargaining process and thereby be obligated to pay fees representing only expenditures germane to the collective bargaining process.